 1. Why Light Matters More in Monochrome

-In color, your subject can stand out because of vibrant hues.
-In black and white, it’s the intensity and direction of light that gives shape and emotion.
+In color your subject can stand out because of vibrant hues like a red coat against a green forest.
+In black and white it is the intensity and direction of light that gives shape and emotion.
 A dull scene in color can turn into something dramatic once you notice how the light falls.
+Light becomes the structural foundation of the frame.
+Without it your images will appear flat and uninteresting.
+By understanding light you can transform a mundane street corner into a cinematic landscape.

-Pro tip: Next time you’re walking outside, squint your eyes a little — it helps you see the world in terms of brightness and contrast, not color.
+Pro tip: Next time you are walking outside you should squint your eyes a little bit.
+This simple action helps you see the world in terms of brightness and contrast rather than color.
+Squinting naturally suppresses fine detail and allows you to identify the major blocks of light and dark that will define your monochrome composition.

 2. Types of Light to Look For

-• Side Light: Adds depth and texture.
+• Side Light: This adds incredible depth and texture.
 Think of how sunlight through a window defines the curves of a face or the ridges of old brick.
+Side light grazes the surface and creates micro shadows that make a two dimensional photo feel three dimensional.

 3. Shadows as a Subject